pankaj9057/planning-poker/README.md

 - If the dev server won't start, ensure Node 20+ and an up-to-date npm are installed.
 - If you see missing env variables, verify they are set in `.env` or in your CI environment.

----

-If you'd like, I can also:
-- Add a small `.env.example` if one is missing.
-- Update `netlify.toml` or `vercel.json` to match any specific build settings.
-- Commit the README and push to a branch for review.